 I can't say that I've ever put foraging and Los Angeles together in the same sentence.
 To me, foraging happens in Italy during truffle season, with dogs.
-I did get to do some mushroom foraging in N. California around the promise of a potential truffle season last year.
+I did get to indulge in some mushroom foraging in N. California around the promise of a potential truffle season last year.
 But to suggest foraging in LA, I'd think someone had spent a little too much time with the shrooms to say you could forage in this urban metropolis.

 Enter Pascal Baudar.
 Pascal hails from Belgium where he grew up in rural farmland, and developed knowledge and a close relationship with the land.
 He's a Master Food Preserver who can pickle, salt and ferment just about anything you desire.
 For the last 12 years he's been honing his craft and studying self-reliance so he could pretty much kick Bear Grylls' ass, or at least serve much better food than his own urine for lunch.
 To see what this was all about, I set out on a Sunday morning to check out Pascal's skills and learn if there actually was anything edible growing from the ground in the Los Angeles metropolitan area.